 Number of staff at banks in Switzerland

-At the end of 2020, the banks in Switzerland employed 89,942 people (full-time equivalents), 414 more than in 2019.
-The unemployment rate in the financial sector was slightly lower than that of the overall economy at 3.3%.
-The COVID-19 pandemic led to a slight increase in unemployment compared with the previous year, but banking was less affected by this than other sectors.
+At the end of 2021, the banks in Switzerland employed 90,576 people (full-time equivalents), 619 more than in 2020.
+The unemployment rate in the financial sector was slightly lower than that of the overall economy at 2.4% and much lower than in 2020, which was dominated by the pandemic.

 Trends in 2021

-The number of people employed in the banking sector showed a small rise of 0.5% in 2020 following a gradual decline since 2010.
-The unemployment rate in the financial sector was slightly lower than that of the overall economy at 3.3%.
+The number of people employed in the banking sector, which had been in gradual decline since 2013, showed a small rise in 2020 and then again in 2021, when it was up 0.7%.
+The unemployment rate in the financial sector was slightly lower than that of the overall economy at 2.4%.

 Both the current employment situation and the outlook for the remainder of the year are positive.
-The total number of staff rose by around 1% in the first half of the year, but foreign headcount showed a much higher increase (1.8%) than domestic headcount (0.2%).
-A quarter of the banks surveyed expect this trend to continue in the second half of the year.
+The total number of staff rose by around 1% in the first half of the year, but foreign headcount showed a much higher increase (1.5%) than domestic headcount (0.4%).
+Almost a third of the banks surveyed expect this trend to continue in the second half of the year.

-According to the SBA survey, headcount at the banks in Switzerland showed a small rise of 146 full-time equivalents or 0.2% between the end of 2020 and June 2021.
-Foreign headcount grew strongly over the same period, rising by 1,655 full-time equivalents or 1.8%.
-The detailed results show almost 4,000 full-time equivalents joining banks in Switzerland in the first six months of 2021 and 3,848 leaving.
-The level of fluctuation (staff joining and leaving) outside Switzerland is much more pronounced.
+According to the SBA survey, headcount at the banks in Switzerland showed a small rise of 325 full-time equivalents or 0.4% between the end of 2021 and June 2022.
+Foreign headcount grew strongly over the same period, rising by 1,412 full-time equivalents or 1.5%.
+The detailed results show just over 4,100 full-time equivalents joining banks in Switzerland in the first six months of 2022 and 3,800 leaving.
+Fluctuation was more pronounced outside Switzerland, with around 6,800 joining and a little more than 5,400 leaving.

-The banks surveyed are more optimistic as regards the trend in their own headcount for the second half of the year than they were 12 months ago.
-A quarter of them expect their headcount to increase further up to the end of 2021, whereas only just under 10% expect it to decline.
-The proportion of banks expecting an increase has thus doubled year-on-year.
-With over 90% of the banks surveyed expecting stable or higher employment, it can be assumed that the total number of staff will at least remain unchanged in the final six months of 2021.
+As in 2021, the banks surveyed are optimistic as regards the trend in their own headcount for the second half of the year.
+Over a third of them expect their headcount to increase further up to the end of 2022, whereas only around 6% expect it to decline.
+The proportion of banks expecting an increase has thus increased slightly year-on-year.
+With over 90% of the banks surveyed continuing to expect stable or higher employment, it can be assumed that the total number of staff will at least remain unchanged in the final six months of this year.

 Minority of banks expecting employment to fall

 In past SBA employment surveys, the banks predicting that their own headcount would stay more or less the same had been in the majority.
-Since 2013, however, the proportion of banks expecting employment to fall has steadily declined (with the exception of 2019).
-This trend has continued in 2021.
-Only 9.5% of the banks surveyed now expect a reduction in their headcount in the second half of the year.
+Since 2013, however, the proportion of banks expecting employment to fall has steadily declined – with the exception of 2019.
+This trend has continued in 2022.
+Only 5.7% of the banks surveyed now expect a reduction in their headcount in the second half of the year.

-Employment expected to increase in almost all areas of business
+Employment expected to increase in several areas of business

-The pandemic caused the unemployment rates for Switzerland as a whole (3.5%) and the financial sector (3.3%) to be far above the levels seen in recent years at the end of 2020.
-Thankfully, the situation has calmed down over the course of 2021.
-At the end of June, the financial sector unemployment rate was down half a percentage point at 2.8%, the same as the figure for Switzerland as a whole.
+The unemployment rates for Switzerland as a whole (2.6%) and the financial sector (2.4%) at the end of 2021 were well below the high levels recorded in the pandemic-hit prior year.
+The situation has calmed down further over the course of 2022.
+At the end of June, the financial sector unemployment rate stood at 2.2%, in line with the rate for Switzerland as a whole.